 There’s not much here to sing the praises of.
 The Sinking City‘s bleak world tries to reach the level of a Lovecraftian tale.
 But it forgets the most important ingredients of successful open-world games.
 As bleak as it may be, it also feels bland, rushed and ravaged by bugs and glitches.
-In some ways, it’s surpasses Call of Cthulhu but in many others it falls far short.
-Its emptiness creates a sense of devastation, yet the sheer monotony of its amateurish game design and banal narrative is far worse.
+In some ways, it surpasses Call of Cthulhu but in many others, it falls far short.
+Its emptiness creates a sense of devastation, yet the sheer monotony of its amateurish game design and the banal narrative is far worse.
 It’s a bitter pill to swallow.

 The game is set during the 1920s in the fictional city of Oakmont, Massachusetts.
 Charles W. Reed, a former navy veteran and private detective, is invited by the enigmatic Johannes van der Berg to a pier, determined to find out the cause of his nightmarish visions.
 The story begins suddenly.
 Not much is known about the protagonist’s past or why he became a private detective.
 For a private eye, he seems very aloof.

 The mysterious, yellow-suited van Der Berg introduces you to the ill-fated city.
 Ever since the flood, the city has become ghastly, haunted by grotesque creatures called Wylebeasts.
 Van der Berg informs Reed about a person of interest called Robert Throgmorton who could help explain the source of his visions.